iSaith/Megumaid/README.md

 ## Commands!

-  Megu Help: Showscase all of her commands
+  Megu help: Showscase all of her commands

   Megu invite: provides an invite link